Analysis: Stepped up Chinese scrutiny increases investment risk of 'Beast' Ant

 Adding to the risk for potential investors in Ant, the U.S. State Department has submitted a proposal for the Trump administration to add Ant to a trade blacklist, Reuters reported earlier on Thursday.

-And in an indication of the regulatory challenges ahead at home, Li Wei, PBOC’s technology department head, addressing a conference organised by Ant last month, warned banks on their reliance on tech platforms.
+And in an indication of the regulatory challenges ahead at home, Li Wei, PBOC’s technology department head, during an address at a conference organised by Ant last month, warned banks on their reliance on tech platforms.

 “No matter how the form of financial businesses evolves ... financial institutions should never outsource their key licensed financial credentials to others, and all financial businesses should be licensed and under regulations,” Li said.